 The influence of monitorialism in teaching had the effect of collecting students of roughly the same attainment, especially in reading, into groups within a school.
 They might then be taught collectively and efficiently.
 The making of such homogeneous groups for efficient teaching certainly involved an assessment of individuals’ attainments.

-In the 1820s school principal, Lawrence Halloran, was conducting half-yearly and yearly examinations for large numbers of students in his predecessor to Sydney Grammar School.
+In the 1820s school principal, Lawrence Halloran, was conducting half-yearly and yearly public examinations for large numbers of students in his predecessor to Sydney Grammar School.
 He challenged other schools to send boys to compete against his boys, and invited the public to witness the displays.
-The potential usefulness of pupil examinations as advertisements for school excellence was established early.
+The potential usefulness of pupil examinations, conducted in public, as advertisements for school excellence was established early.

 In the era of local, then colony-wide boards managing schools and systems of schools, there were regulations requiring some kind of testing of students.
 This from 1860 in South Australia was minimalist in approach: “Teachers are required to hold a public examination of their pupils during each year, of which at least fourteen days’ notice must be given to the Board” (Hyams et al., p.
 53).
 Content of examination and procedures were not specified, in this regulation at least.

 For most families in this period, prolonged school attendance was a low priority in comparison with the requirement that children contribute to the labour that kept household economies viable.
 From the 1860s, as the management of schools began to be controlled by state departments of education the testing and examination of students was increasingly formalised.
 The desire to produce testing regimes that allowed comparison between students from different schools saw an increasing replacement of oral examinations with written tests.

 1860s to the 1920s

 There were two powerful sets of institutions that made a start on regularising and bureaucratising school assessment regimes from the 1860s.